chi-tech/chi-tech/CHI_DOC/Install_ubuntu_easy.md

 The following instructions were tested on Ubuntu 18.04 LTS; other Linux distributions might require some minor tweaking.

+Some portions of this document indicate the use of `sudo`.
+If you do not have administrative privileges then have you system administrator assist you in these steps.

 ### Step 1 - Installing GCC, GFortran and the basic environment

 GCC is used to build and install ChiTech.